JetBrains/amper/docs/KnownIssues.md

   - Opening a project for the first takes long due to indexing.
   - Building a project takes long due to the lack of incrementality and inefficient use of `xcodebuild` tool.
 - [build-variants](../examples/build-variants) example currently doesn't work
-- There is currently no Test Runner UI in Fleet.